Active Substance: voriconazole

 What is the risk associated with Vfend?

-The most common side effects with Vfend (seen in more than 1 patient in 10) are peripheral oedema (swelling of the arms and legs), headache, visual disturbances (including blurred vision, changes in colour perception and excessive sensitivity to light), abdominal pain (stomach ache), nausea (feeling sick), vomiting, diarrhoea, rash and pyrexia (fever).
+The most common side effects with Vfend (seen in more than 1 patient in 10) are peripheral oedema (swelling of the arms and legs), headache, visual disturbances (including blurred vision, changes in colour perception and excessive sensitivity to light), respiratory distress (difficulty breathing), abdominal pain (stomach ache), nausea (feeling sick), vomiting, diarrhoea, rash and pyrexia (fever) and abnormal liver function test results.
 For the full list of all side effects reported with Vfend, see the package leaflet.

 - cisapride (used for stomach problems);